-- the care was approved by the state through a court order, or it was undertaken on a voluntary basis, or;
+- the care was approved by the state through a court order, or it was undertaken on a voluntary basis.

-- the care was in foster care, or residential care (mainly children’s homes) or other arrangements made by the state through court order, or;
+- the care was in foster care, or residential care (mainly children’s homes) or other arrangements made by the state through court order.

 As with all students, it is important that you apply for University accommodation within the stated deadline.
 Please ensure you read the application process guidelines before applying for accommodation; the care leaver support coordinator can assist you in this process.

-For more information on the accommodation offered by the University of St Andrews take a look at the Accommodation website.
+For more information on the accommodation offered by the University take a look at the Accommodation pages of our website.

 Remember - your local authority may be able to help you meet some or all of your accommodation costs while you are in full time education.
-Scottish students can find more information on the responsibilities of your local authority when you leave care in the Scottish Parliament’s guidelines on Supporting Young People Leaving Care in Scotland (2004).
+Scottish care leavers can find more information on the responsibilities of your local authority in the Scottish Parliament’s guidelines on Supporting Young People Leaving Care in Scotland (2004).

-The University of St Andrews has a range of financial aid for undergraduates.
-Students who join the University after leaving care, you can apply for a bursary where the circumstances surrounding your circumstances will be taken into account in the selection process.
+We have a range of financial aid for undergraduates.
+Care leaver status and the personal circumstances of the individual will be taken into account in the scholarship selection process.
 There are also a number of other types of financial support, including the University's Discretionary Fund, which can be accessed at any point within your studies here.
-You can find out more about scholarships, bursaries and financial aid in the Fees and funding section.
+You can find out more about scholarships, bursaries and financial aid in the Fees and Funding section of our website.

 Your local education authority (in England) or the Student Awards Agency for Scotland (SAAS, in Scotland) will usually pay any undergraduate tuition fees for eligible students.
-If you are a UK resident, you will also be likely to be eligible for a repayable student loan.
-To find out more information on tuition fees and student loans see the SAAS website or the Gov.uk website.
+If you are a UK resident, you are also likely to be eligible for a repayable student loan.
+To find out more information on tuition fees and student loans see the SAAS website or the gov.uk website.

-You should also remember that if you have been looked after by your local authority, it may have a policy detailing how they will help you financially towards the cost of your studies, including books, accommodation etc. Speak to your keyworker, social worker or aftercare team about what support your local authority could provide you.
+Each local authority may also have a policy detailing how it can help you financially to cover the costs of your studies, for example books and accommodation.
+Keyworkers, social workers or aftercare teams should be able to provide you further information on what support your local authority could provide you.
 If you have any further questions or would like some help contacting your local authority then get in touch with the care leaver support coordinator.